open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-sdk-node/README.md

 ## Quick Start

+**Note: Much of OpenTelemetry JS documentation is written assuming the compiled application is run as CommonJS.**
+For more details on ECMAScript Modules vs CommonJS, refer to [esm-vs-cjs](../../../doc/esm-vs-cjs.md).

 To get started you need to install `@opentelemetry/sdk-node`, a metrics and/or tracing exporter, and any appropriate instrumentation for the node modules used by your application.

 ### Installation